Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Contact Information by County

 Iowa's General Assembly enacted the "Chickadee Check-off" in 1981, as a means of providing more substantial funding to aid all wildlife in Iowa, but especially nongame species.
 It was this new funding source that actually cleared the way for establishing a nongame wildlife program in Iowa, today called the Wildlife Diversity Program.
 The check-off has provided Iowans an opportunity to voluntarily donate a self-designated portion of their Iowa tax refund when completing their Iowa form 1040s.
-If tax payments are still due the state, filers may even add a donation amount to their outstanding tax bill, if the spirit moves them.
+If tax payments are still due the state, filers may even add a donation amount to their outstanding tax bill, if they desire.

 What kind of projects does a donation to the fish/wildlife fund help support?